Sam Loves Stories

 What We've Learned

-Social Stories aren't magic.
+Companion stories aren't magic.
 They don't guarantee a perfect outcome.
 But they give Sam something that's priceless: orientation.

 And that's perhaps the most important insight: We can't make the world simpler.
 But we can make it more understandable.